-Credit-card speak involves lots of specialized nomenclature that rarely comes up in regular conversation.
-But if you’re going to master your credit card debt, you need to know the lingo.
-Here’s a primer.
+If you’re going to master your credit card debt, you need to understand credit card language.
+Here’s the lingo.

-- Annual percentage rate (APR) — The yearly interest rate, including costs and fees paid to make the loan.
-The calculation equals the periodic rate multiplied by the number of billing periods in a year.
-Separate APRs may be shown for balance transfers, cash advances, or other bonus offers.
+- Annual Percentage Rate (APR): The yearly interest rate, including costs and fees paid to make the loan.
+The calculation equals the periodic rate multiplied by the number of billing periods.
+Separate APRs may be shown for balance transfers, cash advances and other bonus offers.

-- Average daily balance — Calculated by adding each day’s balance and dividing the total by the number of days in a billing cycle.
-That result is multiplied by the card’s monthly periodic rate (the APR divided by 12).
+- Average Daily Balance: Calculated by adding each day’s balance and dividing it by the total number of days in the billing cycle.
+The result is multiplied by the card’s monthly rate.

-- Balance transfer — Shifting an unpaid balance from one credit card to another, often in search of lower interest rates offered by card issuers advertising ultra-low teaser rates.
+- Balance Transfer: Shifting an unpaid balance from one credit card to another.

-- Credit limit — The maximum amount you’re allowed to borrow on your card.
-Some issuers will block charges above the limit; others will approve them but charge an over-the-limit fee.
+- Credit Limit: The maximum amount you’re allowed to borrow on your card.
+Some issuers block excess charges, while others charge over-the-limit fees.

-- Grace period — The interest-free period allowed between the date of a transaction and the billing date for zero-balance cardholders.
-Not offered by all card issuers.
+- Grace Period: The interest-free period allowed between the date of the purchase and the billing date for zero-interest cardholders.
+Not all card issuers offer it.

-- Minimum payment — The minimum amount you must pay, on time, to keep your account in good standing.
-Usually equal to 2% of the outstanding balance.
+- Minimum Payment: The smallest amount you must pay on time, usually 2% of the total balance.

 Get Help Managing Credit Card Debt